tanelam/Twitch-Project-/README.md

 10. The `stream` table and the `chat` table share a column: `device_id`.
 Do a `JOIN` of the two tables on that column.

 *In this function, I used `INNER JOIN` to link data between the two tables based on a common column between them 'device_id'.
-Using the `SELECT` keyword I specified the columns from the tables that I want to query data from.
+Using the `SELECT` keyword I specified the columns from the tables that I wanted to query data from.
 I used the table_name.column_name notation to grab columns from two different tables.
 Also, I rename the column `device_id` from both tables to have a better picture of combination of data.
 I join the tables with the `INNER JOIN` clause  which returns rows from the `stream` table that has the corresponding row in the `chat` table.*

 ```sql
 SELECT